 Ask your kiddos to arrange their holiday figures onto the felt.
 This will help determine what their scene will look like inside your jar, and where you (the parent) needs to hot glue them on.

-Step 3: This snow globe craft requires parent participation — grab that glue gun!
+Step 3: This DIY snow globe requires parent participation — grab that glue gun!

 Parents, hot glue the figures onto the felt pad.
 Now you have your scene, and it’s time to put it into the jar.

 Using your hot glue gun, carefully drop hot glue into the inside bottom of the jar, doing your best to get it evenly distributed.